okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 You can perform token exchange within a single authorization server or between other authorization servers under the same Okta tenant.
 The previous example discussed a token exchange within a single custom authorization server.
 To perform token exchange between authorization servers within the same tenant, make the authorization server that issued the subject token trusted under the authorization server against which the token exchange request is made.

-A trusted server handles authenticated requests after the application obtains an access token.
+A trusted server handles authenticated requests after the app obtains an access token.
 The incoming subject token (access token) is used to evaluate a subject.

 The following sections explain how to set up a trusted server, access policy, and rule.
 Then, you can make the token exchange request with the trusted server.